stratosphereips/StratosphereLinuxIPS/docs/features.md

 ### Disabled alerts

-All Slips detections are turned on by default, You can configure which alerts you want to enable/disable in ```slips.conf```
+All Slips detections are turned on by default, You can configure which alerts you want to enable/disable in ```config/slips.conf```

 Slips support disabling unwanted alerts, simply add the detection you want to disable in the ```disabled_detections``` list and slips will not generate any alerts of this type.